-Everyone in the family will benefit from a tastier, ethically raised, and healthier turkey.
-Why not explain to your guests that you want to do something special, but your budget is strained?
+Everyone in the family will benefit from a tastier, ethically raised, healthier turkey.
+Why not explain to your guests that you want to do something special (and why), but your budget is strained?
 If everyone chips in a few dollars toward the turkey, you can still host Thanksgiving without spending any more than you normally would.

 4. Pare Down Dinner to a Few Essential Dishes

 This may be a blasphemous suggestion, but why can’t Thanksgiving be a small meal with a turkey as the centerpiece?
-Reduce your sides to two or three of your favorites and make a sumptuous “green” turkey.
+Reduce your sides to two or three of your favorites and splurge on making a sumptuous “green” turkey.
 Then, you can also give thanks for not busting out of your pants at the end of the meal.

 5. Cut Other Costs

 Have a garage sale to better afford a “green” turkey and simultaneously clear out unwanted items.
-Along this same theme, if you only have one or two big-ticket items to sell, list them on Craigslist or eBay.
-Chances are, the money you make will be more than enough to offset the difference between a conventional and eco-friendly turkey.
+If you only have one or two big-ticket items to sell, list them on Craigslist or eBay.
+Chances are, the money you make will be more than enough to offset the difference between a conventional and an eco-friendly turkey.